cfgnunes/numerical-methods-matlab/README.md

 Numerical methods implementation in MATLAB.

-For the "Python version", see [this repository](https://github.com/cfgnunes/numerical-methods-python).
+For the implementation in Python, see [this repository](https://github.com/cfgnunes/numerical-methods-python).

 ## Getting Started